What do I need to submit to the DMV in order to transfer a vehicle without the oversight of the California probate court?

 The process of proving in court that the will of a person who has died is valid.
 It involves proving before a competent judicial authority that a document offered for official recognition and registration as the last will and testament of a deceased person is genuine.
 Not all wills must go through this in California.
 See our infographic to help you determine if your loved one’s estate must go through probate.

-A person legally entitled to the property of another on that person’s death according to Intestacy laws.
+A person is legally entitled to the property of another on that person’s death according to Intestacy laws.
 It can also be according to a will, trust, deed, or some other binding legal document.